sijal001/AI_powered_Background-Remove/README.md

   margin-right: auto;
   width: 50%;">

-> <p> <strong> Removing the Background never been this easy!! </strong> </p>
+> <p> <strong> Removing the Background never been this easy !! </strong> </p>

 ---

 ## **Table of Contents**
-Your sections headers will be used to reference the location of destination.
+Your section headers will be used to reference the location of the destination.

 - [Description](#description)
 - [How To Use](#how-to-use)